 She felt her resolve strengthen at his plea for help.
-He might be delusional with his blood loss.
-He might be too weak to come to her.
+She might be delusional with her blood loss.
+She might be too weak to come to her.
 She nodded, giving herself the last bit of pep she needed.
 “I’m coming, Justice.”

 She walked, taking larger steps, feeling emboldened, until she reached the end of the hallway and turned to the last room.
 She opened the door, which groaned in protest.
 She saw the room was lit with a pale blue light.
 She looked around to find several candles burning, each of them illuminated with a blue flame.
 At the back wall, just standing there, was the shadowy figure of Justice.
 Tamara could only make out her form, none of the details.
 She took a step toward her, and her shoe slipped on something.
 She glanced down, unable to really make out what she was sliding on… something slick… thick… she leaned down and touched it, pressing it between her fingers and realizing right away that it was blood.